Elisabeth Russell Taylor

 Elisabeth Russell Taylor (née Lewsen; 14 May 1930 – 1 September 2020) was an English writer of novels, short stories, nonfiction and children's books.
 Critics acclaimed her "brilliant, dark and unsettling" work, describing it as "mingling the elegant with the grotesque."

 Personal life

 She was born in London to parents Sidney Lewsen and Peggy Davidson.
 As a girl she studied at the Francis Holland School and the Garden School in West Wycombe.

-Her first marriage, to Freddie Silberman, was brief.
-It produced her only child, Jonathan.
-Her second marriage, to Russell Taylor, began in 1957.
-In 1962 she left him for artist Tom Fairs, whom she eventually married in 1987.
-It was during her marriage to Fairs, in her middle age, that she began to write.
+Her first marriage to Freddie Silberman, with whom she had her only child, Jonathan, was brief.
+Her second marriage to Russell Taylor began in 1957, and in 1962 she left him for artist Tom Fairs, whom she eventually married in 1987.
+She began to write during her second marriage.